AnaG0307/MindFlow/README.md

 - **The use of JSX**

-  We have been having classes about HTML, CSS and Javascript, however React’s language, JSX, which is a mixture between both HTML and Javascript, can feature a rather complex syntax at times.
+  We have had classes regarding HTML, CSS and Javascript, however React’s language, JSX, which is a mixture between both HTML and Javascript, can feature a rather complex syntax at times.

 - **Development speed**

-  The above points, lead developers, especially new developers such as ourselves, to spend lengthy times researching, and fixing issues rather than developing the project and having more time to develop the project, thus delaying and slowing down the development process.
+The above points, led developers, especially new developers such as ourselves, to spend lengthy times researching, and fixing issues rather than developing the project and having more time to develop the project.
+Thus, delaying and slowing down the development process.

 - **A limitation of knowledge and time**

   Despite our enthusiasm for the task, we couldn't accomplish everything we wanted to accomplish and implement, this was due to the fact that we are still at the beginning of our programming journey.
-Another limitation was the time, unfortunately some of us were working full-time, attend the evening sessions of the CFG course, do homework, assignments and prepare for the final assessment, these coupled with the fact that we had 3-4 weeks to develop our project put a restriction on what we could do, and narrowed our options considerably.
+Another limitation was the time, unfortunately some of us were working full-time, attend the evening sessions of the CFG course, do homework, assignments and prepare for the final assessment, these coupled with the fact that we had 3-4 weeks to develop our project put a restriction on what we could do, and narrowed our options down considerably.

 - **Integration of front-end and backend with external service providers**